trohit/ik/systemdesign/README.md

 # Framework
 - Identify core prob
-  - define user's view of the prob / end-user exp
+  - define user's view of the prob / end-user exp: may have multiple user personas
   - formulate functional requirement + optional func req
   - to design MVP
 - algo that solves the prob